 Because of their size, it can be easy to forget what an accomplished blues-rock band they are.
 In addition to writing some of the most memorable hooks in rock music, it’s the magic of how some of those riffs came about.
-The idea that Satisfaction was an accident, leftover on a bit of Keith’s tape, is magic.
+The fact that Keith wrote the riff for Satisfaction in his sleep is magic.

 There ought to be insurance against that type of cultural recklessness.

 They also happen to be one of the hardest working bands of all time.
 The Stones will inevitably tour again.
 After the unfortunate passing of Charlie Watts, the band played on because that’s what this band does.